+Spain is a country that always amazes me.
+Madrid and Barcelona are great places but the country as way more to offer.
 Andalucia, Murcia, Galicia and recently I have just discovered another part of this country: Valencia!
-It is a great city to visit, it is the third largest city in the country and to its beauty resides in the fact that it holds many, many different faces.
+It is the third largest city in the country and it holds many different faces.

-Moreover, it also has distinctive neighbourhoods such as Campanar which has retained an Arabic heritage, beautiful beaches, cultural centres such as United minds and many festivals through the year which offer a unique atmosphere and a great way represents to emerge in the culture of the city.
+Moreover, it also has distinctive neighbourhoods such as Campanar which has retained an Arabic heritage, beautiful beaches, cultural centres such as United Minds and many festivals throughout the year which offer a unique atmosphere and a great way ¡to emerge in the culture of the city.

 All pictures my own